 Spring forward, fall back.
-The end of Daylight Saving Time is almost here.
+The end of Daylight Savings Time is almost here.

 While some of us look forward to turning the clocks back in the fall and “gaining” that extra hour, others have a more difficult adjustment to the time change.

-As parents of young children and teachers everywhere can agree — sometimes time change is rough.
+As parents of young children and teachers everywhere can agree, sometimes time change can be rough.

 Get a Head Start

 Who says you have to change your whole daily routine all at once?

 If you (or your kids) have trouble adjusting when the time changes, ease into it.

 Start shifting your schedule four to six days in advance.

 Push your routine back by 10 to 15 minutes each night.
 Then, by the time Daylight Savings Time ends, you’ll be ahead of the curve.